alanng10/InfoTechCrossWorth/Docue/a.md

 Info tech cross worth in Class Lang is 82 million if C# style interface is added to it.

+Info tech cross worth in Class Lang is 1 trillion 793 billion 532 million if execute certain info except operate tier info is missing in abstract.

 Info tech cross worth in Class Lang is 76 billion 761 million if execute certain info is missing in abstract.
+This Class Lang is ClassA.

-Info tech cross worth in that Class Lang is 10 million 3 thousand if C# style generic is added to it.
+Info tech cross worth in ClassA is 10 million 3 thousand if C# style generic is added to it.

-Info tech cross worth in that Class Lang is 582 thousand if C# style reflection invoke is added to it.
+Info tech cross worth in ClassA is 582 thousand if
+C# style reflection invoke is added to it.

-Info tech cross worth in that Class Lang is 263 thousand if C# style struct is added to it.
+Info tech cross worth in ClassA is 263 thousand if
+C# style struct is added to it.

-Info tech cross worth in that Class Lang is 612 thousand if C# style interface is added to it.
+Info tech cross worth in ClassA is 612 thousand if
+C# style interface is added to it.